tomasort/DLS-Project/README.md

 The script `video-to-frame.py` was used to process that video files and produce the dataset that we used to train our models.

 `train_model.py` and `trainer.py` are maybe the most important script.
 They were used to train the models.
 More information about how to run all these scripts will be provided below.

+The `images` directory, contains images that are being used in this readme file.

 ## How To Run: Training Script